 JANE WONG - Graduate Tutor

 Jane is a doctoral student in English Literature at UW and holds a MFA in Poetry from the University of Iowa.
 At the University of Iowa, she taught Rhetoric and Creative Writing and misses her students dearly.
 She tutored at Bard College's writing center for three years and has lead poetry workshops for high schools students across the country.
 She loves talking to writers about their ideas and believes in clear, elegant writing.
 In her spare time, you'll find her roaming the city for cheap eats, leaving poems by your door, or carefully folding laundry.

-JOY ZHANG - Undergraduate Tutor
+ABBY YEO - Undergraduate Tutor

 Abby studies Political Science, but has experience in International Studies and Economics.
 She feels most at home when working with expository or persuasive papers in their middle and later stages because she likes helping writers with their organization, fluency, and clarity; however, she’s interested in working on whatever you’ve got!
 She appreciates movies, especially dramas and tragedies, and comedy TV shows.
 Other interests include photography, music, and dogs.